mathi360v-star/Module-5/Destructor.md

    - Initialize an instance variable `status` with the value `"Alive"`.
    - Print the value of `status`.
 3. Define the `__del__` method:
-   - Print a message indicating the object is being destroyed.
+   - Print a message indicating the object no longer exists.
 4. Outside the class:
    - Create an instance of the `Demo` class.
    - Delete the object using the `del` keyword.